sb0123/pipenv-cookiecutter/the_basics.md

 pre-commit init-templatedir ~/.git-template -t pre-commit -t pre-push exit
 ```
+> *now close your terminal window and open a new one before continuing*

 ### Final step
 Close your terminal window (in fact, close all your terminal windows and quit terminal) and then relaunch terminal.